Maggie Cook - Director of Family Faith CatechesisWhat is Family Faith Formation?

 We want to encourage and support conversations about Jesus at home between parents and children.
 Faith must be talked about and lived out at home with the people children love the most- their parents!

-3 Pathways at St. Catharine
+The Pathways of Formation at St. Catharine

 General Faith Formation